blackjack75/atomique_shell/README.md

 # THIS IS NOT READY FOR CONSUMPTION
 # I'LL MAKE SURE TO UPDATE THIS WHEN IT CHANGES

-# The documentation is mostly for me now, so I don' forget :-)
+# The documentation is mostly for me now, so I don't forget :-)

 # Installing